Cholesterol signaling

-Cholesterol is a signaling molecule that is highly regulated in eukaryotic cell membranes.
+Cholesterol is a cell signaling molecule that is highly regulated in eukaryotic cell membranes.
 In human health, its effects are most notable in inflammation, metabolic syndrome, and neurodegeneration.
-At the molecular level, cholesterol primarily signals by regulating clustering of saturated lipids and proteins that depend on clustering for their regulation.
+At the molecular level, cholesterol primarily signals by regulating clustering of saturated lipids and proteins that depend on spatial biology and clustering for their regulation.

 Mechanism

 Lipid rafts are loosely defined as clusters of cholesterol and saturated lipids forming regions of lipid heterogeneity in cellular membranes (e.g., the ganglioside GM1).
-The association of proteins to lipid rafts is cholesterol dependent and regulates the proteins function (e.g., substrate presentation).
+The association of proteins to lipid rafts is cholesterol dependent and regulates the proteins' function (e.g., substrate presentation).

 Lipid raft regulation

 Cholesterol regulates the function of several membrane proteins associated with lipid rafts.
 It does so by controlling the formation or depletion of lipid rafts in the plasma membrane.
-The lipid rafts house the membrane proteins and forming or depleting the lipid rafts moves the proteins in or out of the raft environment thereby exposing them to a new environment that can activate or deactivate the proteins.
+The lipid rafts house the membrane proteins and forming or depleting the lipid rafts moves the proteins in or out of the raft environment, thereby exposing them to a new environment that can activate or deactivate the proteins.
 For example, cholesterol directly regulates the affinity of palmitoylated proteins for GM1 containing lipid rafts.
-Cholesterol signaling through lipid rafts can be attenuated by phosphatidylinositol 4,5 bisphophate signaling (PIP2).
+Cholesterol signaling through lipid rafts can be attenuated by phosphatidylinositol 4,5 bisphosphate signaling (PIP2).
 PIP2 contains mostly polyunsaturated lipids that partition away from saturated lipids.
 Proteins that bind both lipid rafts and PIP2 are negatively regulated by high levels of PIP2.
 This effect was observed with phospholipase D.

 In the brain, astrocytes make the cholesterol and transport it to nerves to control their function.
+In this sense, cholesterol functions as a hormone.

 Substrate presentation

-A protein that is regulated by raft associated protein translocation can be activated by substrate presentation.
-For example, if an enzyme translocate in the membrane to its substrate it can be activated by localization to its substrate independent of a conformational change in the enzyme.
+A protein subject to regulation through raft-associated translocation can undergo activation upon substrate presentation.
+For instance, an enzyme that translocates within the membrane towards its substrate can be activated by localizing to the substrate, irrespective of any conformational changes in the enzyme itself.

 Protein ligand

-When cholesterol directly binds to a protein and alters its function it can be thought of as a protein ligand.
+In addition to lipid rafts, cholesterol can also interact with proteins that possess lipid-binding domains, such as certain types of sterol-sensing domains or cholesterol recognition/interaction amino acid consensus (CRAC) motifs.
+These interactions can affect protein conformation, stability, and function, thereby influencing various cellular processes like signal transduction, membrane trafficking, and enzyme activity.
+As a signaling lipid, cholesterol may act as a ligand.